 Fast charge: USB ports with this feature output more than the standard wattage, meaning compatible devices take in more energy and recharge faster.

 X-Stream: Another of EcoFlow’s technologies that let its portable power stations input more power from a wall outlet for some of the fastest recharge times today.
+Not all EcoFlow PPS have this feature, including the River 2 series.

 Alternating current (AC): The type of electricity your wall or gas generator supplies to your battery.
 It’s represented as ∿ on the back of some devices.